stargate/stargate/apis/sgv2-docsapi/README.md

 The OpenAPI definitions are generated and available under `/stargate/openapi` endpoint.
 The [StargateDocsApi](src/main/java/io/stargate/sgv2/docsapi/StargateDocsApi.java) class defines the `@OpenAPIDefinition` annotation.
 This definition defines the default *SecurityScheme* named `Token`, which expects the header based authentication with the HTTP Header `X-Cassandra-Token`.
-The `info` part of the Open API definitions are set using the `quarkus.smallrye-openapi.info-` configuration properties.
+The `info` portions of the Open API definitions are set using the `quarkus.smallrye-openapi.info-` configuration properties.

-The Swagger UI is available under `/swagger-ui` endpoint.
+The Swagger UI is available under the `/swagger-ui` endpoint.
-Note that Swagger UI is by default enabled in production profile and can be disabled by setting the `quarkus.swagger-ui.always-include` property to `false`.
+Note that Swagger UI is enabled by default in the production profile and can be disabled by setting the `quarkus.swagger-ui.always-include` property to `false`.